DagmawiSolomon/CLI-Tetris/readme.md

 ## Overview

 This is a CLI Tetris game implementation made using C++.
 The game follows the classic rules of Tetris, where players maneuver falling tetrominoes to create complete horizontal lines, which then disappear.
-The goal is to prevent the stack of tetrominoes from reaching the top of the playing field for as long as possible.
+The goal is to prevent the stack of tetrominoes from reaching the top of the playing field for as long as possible

 ## Features
 - Classic Tetris gameplay mechanics.